 In general, housing demand is adversely affected by increases in interest rates and a lack of availability of mortgage financing.
 Most of our buyers finance their home purchases through our mortgage joint venture or third party lenders providing mortgage financing.
 If mortgage interest rates increase and, consequently, the ability of prospective buyers to finance home purchases is adversely affected, our home sales and cash flow may be adversely affected and the impact may be material.
 Additionally, rapid increases in interest rates may negatively impact affordability of a home purchase for existing buyers in backlog if they have not yet locked in the interest rate for their loan.
 This could lead to an increase in the number of contract cancellations in our reported sales order numbers.
 These risks can also indirectly impact us to the extent our customers need to sell their existing homes to purchase a new home from us if the potential buyer of their home is unable to obtain mortgage financing.
 It may also impact the desire for existing homeowners to sell their homes as they may potentially be forfeiting a substantially lower interest rate on their existing home for a higher interest rate mortgage on a new home.
 While interest rates have stabilized, they are still elevated.
-We may have the ability to offset the impact of rising interest rates on affordability by purchasing interest rate locks; however, the cost of these rate locks is expensive and there is no guarantee that interest rate locks will be available for us to purchase at desirable terms, or if they are available, there is no guarantee that they will be desired as an alternative by potential customers.
+We may have the ability to offset the impact of rising interest rates on affordability by purchasing interest rate locks; however, the cost of these rate locks is expensive and there is no guarantee that they will be desired as an alternative by potential customers.